mcmonkeyprojects/sd-infinity-grid-generator-script/README.md

 ```
   File "stable-diffusion-webui\modules\images.py", line 508, in _atomically_save_image
     image_format = Image.registered_extensions()[extension]
-KeyError: '.jpg
+KeyError: '.jpg'
 ```
 If you have this error, just hit generate again.
 I'm not sure why it happens, it just does at random sometimes on the first time the WebUI starts up.
+It seems to happen when you use "OutWidth"/"OutHeight" settings and is prevented by running any generation without a custom out-resolution.
+Might be some required initialization is getting skipped when an image is rescaled?

 ----------------------